List of Left Behind characters: Rayford Steele

-Rayford Steele was a former 747 pilot for Pan-Con Airlines, lost his first wife (Irene) and only son (Raymie Jr.) in the Rapture.
-Shortly after that, he became a born-again believer, became an employee of Global Community, and flew Carpathia's private jet until his cover was blown.
-His daughter Chloe also became a believer, and he has a grandson Kenny Bruce; he lost his second wife Amanda in a plane crash; original member of the Tribulation Force; wanted for supposedly murdering Nicolae Carpathia; witness to the Glorious Appearing; now residing near the Valley of Jehoshaphat.
+Rayford Steele is a former 747 pilot for Pan-Con Airlines and loses his first wife (Irene) and only son (Raymie Jr.) in the Rapture.
+Shortly after that, he becomes a born-again believer, begins working for Global Community, and flows Carpathia's private jet until his cover is blown.
+His daughter Chloe also becomes a believer, and he has a grandson, Kenny Bruce.
+He loses his second wife, Amanda, in a plane crash.
+Steele is an original member of the Tribulation Force and is wanted for supposedly murdering Nicolae Carpathia.
+He is a witness to the Glorious Appearing and now resides near the Valley of Jehoshaphat.
 He was portrayed by Brad Johnson in the films, Nicolas Cage in the 2014 film, and Kevin Sorbo in Left Behind: Rise of the Antichrist.

 Raymie Steele

 Raymie is the second child and only son of Rayford and Irene Steele.
 He was raptured, along with his mother, when Jesus returned before the Tribulation.
 Throughout the Left Behind Series, he frequently comes to the mind of Rayford—who was left behind due to his unbelief.
 He is also the best friend of Ryan Daley.
 Ryan is a member of the Young Tribulation Force in the Left Behind The Kids Series.

 In Kingdom Come, he works in Jerusalem with his older sister, Chloe Steele, who was executed during the Tribulation for her belief, and her husband, Buck Williams, who also died during the Tribulation during the final battle in Jerusalem.
 During the Millennium World, Chloe and Buck are in charge of a massive childcare center, whose speaking guests include Noah and King David.

-Dishelved with the death of a fellow co-worker at the age of one-hundred, Raymie founds the Millennium Force, a small group dedicated to sharing the Word of God with the undecideds during the Millennium World.
+Raymie founds the Millennium Force, a small group dedicated to sharing the Word of God with the undecideds during the Millennium World.
 When his nephew, Kenny Bruce Williams, attempts to infiltrate a Luciferian organization called The Other Light, Raymie becomes worried by the level of the devotion the "mole" is showing.
 He later kicks Kenny out of the Force after evidence surfaces that indicates that Kenny has "switched sides."
 Kenny is later vindicated, however, and Raymie is overjoyed to welcome his nephew back into the Force.

 He is assumedly present at Cameron's estate during the final battle of the Millennium.
 He, like other believers, is welcomed into Paradise at the end of both the Millennium and time itself.